giangto1/csci5541-NLP-FinalProject-TheParsingPals/README.md

 <h2 id="teaser">Teaser Figure</h2>

 <p>A figure that conveys the main idea behind the project or the main application being addressed.
-This figure is from <a href="https://arxiv.org/pdf/2210.07469">StyLEx</a>.</p>
+This figure is from</p>

 <p class="sys-img"><img src="./files/teaser.png" alt="imgname"></p>